defano/wyldcard/README.md

 -----------|------------
 `text`     | Returns or sets the text contained within this field `visible`  | Returns or sets the visibility of the field (a Boolean value).
 When invisible, the field is not drawn on the screen and receives no messages from the UI.
-`locktext` | Returns or sets whether the text contained by the field can be edited by the user.
+`lockText` | Returns or sets whether the text contained by the field can be edited by the user.
-`showlines`| Returns or sets whether dotted baselines are drawn underneath the text (imitates ruled notebook paper) `dontwrap` | Returns or sets whether text automatically breaks (wraps) at the visible edge of the field.
+`showLines`| Returns or sets whether dotted baselines are drawn underneath the text (imitates ruled notebook paper) `dontWrap` | Returns or sets whether text automatically breaks (wraps) at the visible edge of the field.
 When false, the field will scroll horizontally until a newline is reached.

 ### Global Properties